timfan705/cmpe148_minitcp/README.md

 is to send a duplicate ACK whenever an out-of-order packet arrives, which signals a potential loss event to the sender.

+Slow Start - Trigger: cwnd < ssthresh
+On every new (non-duplicate) ACK received, cwnd is incremented by 1.
+This produces exponential growth; cwnd roughly doubles each RTT — until ssthresh is reached, at which point the sender transitions to congestion avoidance.

+Congestion Avoidance - Trigger: cwnd >= ssthresh
+On every new ACK, cwnd is incremented by 1/cwnd.
+This produces linear growth of approximately +1 MSS per RTT (TCP AIMD behaviour), probing for available bandwidth cautiously.

+Timeout - Trigger: No ACK recieved within timeout variable A timeout indicates severe congestion.
+The sender reacts aggressively, and the entire outstanding window is then retransmitted.

+Fast Retransmit (3 Duplicate ACKs) - Trigger: 3 consecutive duplicate ACKs for the same sequence number Three duplicate ACKs suggest a single lost packet rather than severe congestion.
+The sender retransmits the missing packet immediately without waiting for a timeout, and adjusts the CC state (TCP Reno behaviour).

 Protocal Summary: